Angioedema is the swelling of the deeper layers of the skin, caused by a build-up of fluid.

 Symptoms of angioedema

-The main sign of angioedema is swelling that develops below the surface of the skin.
+The main sign of angioedema is swelling that develops below the skin's surface.

 The swelling is caused by a collection of fluid in the deep layers of the skin.